seven-io/drupal8/README.md

 composer require sms77/drupal8
 ```

+Alternatively download the latest release and install the module manually.

 ### Usage
-Navigate the administration configuration, enter your api key and start sending!
+Navigate the administration configuration, enter your API key and start sending!